Shikhargupta/Spiking-Neural-Network/README.md

 <img src="images/figure_1.png" width="300"/> <img src="images/figure_2.png" width="300"/> <img src="images/figure_3.png" width="300"/> <img src="images/figure_4.png" width="300"/>

 The 1st output neuron is active for class1, 2nd is active for class2, and 3rd and 4th are mute for both the classes.
-Hence, by recording the total spikes in utput neurons, we can determine the class to which the pattern belongs.
+Hence, by recording the total spikes in output neurons, we can determine the class to which the pattern belongs.